-Trash Cleanup: At least twice a year, my troop and I walk along a portion of PA-174 and pick up trash on and along the sides of the road.
+Trash Cleanup: At least twice a year, the troop walks along a portion of PA-174 and picks up trash on and along the sides of the road.

-Memorial Day Flag Placement at the Cemetery: Every year on Memorial Day, my troop and I lay American flags on the graves of veterans at two cemeteries (Springville Cemetery and Mount Zion Cemetery) in honor of Memorial Day.
+Memorial Day Flag Placement at the Cemetery: Every year on Memorial Day, we lay American flags on the graves of veterans at two cemeteries (Springville Cemetery and Mount Zion Cemetery) in honor of Memorial Day and their service to our country.
 We do this together with the members of our local VFW post.

-Jack O'Brien's Cemetry Eagle Project: My troop and I assisted Jack O'Brien in completing his Eagle project.
+Jack O'Brien's Cemetry Eagle Project: We assisted Jack O'Brien in completing his Eagle project.
 His project's goal was to recognize the veterans buried at the Mount Zion Cemetery in Churchtown, PA.
 We went around to the graves with veteran markers and documented the information on each headstone.
 The information collected by us was then implemented into a catalog-style book.